sushantgiri/sushantgiri/README.md

 - 🔭 I’m currently working on **building up my Github profile on with data science and mobile application projects.**

-- 🌱 I’m currently learning **the basics of Exploratory Data Analysis(EDA), Prediction(Regression), Prediction(Classification), Cluster Analysis (Unclassified Data) and advanced data science (Deep Learning).**
+- 🌱 I’m currently learning **Multi image object detection**

-- 👯 I’m looking to collaborate on **any of the presented machine learning projects or open to mobile application related projects.**
+- 👯 I’m looking to collaborate and work on **any of the presented machine learning projects or open to mobile application related projects.**

 - 🤝 I’m looking for help with **front end applications, ideally displaying the data-science results on a website.**